diazrenata/scads/reports/legendre.md

 -   Reduce dimensionality
 -   The difference between two fits is the Euclidean distance between the LgP coefficients
+-   To fit S species, the maximum nb of coefficients is S. Usually you will need considerably fewer.

 A rough workflow: